CHAPTER 4. LEARNING HOW TO TEACH

 And here again are the newlyweds savoring the al fresco pleasures of a land the Ayatollas have not yet managed to fully destroy:

-Though I will never get to Iran myself, much less ever meet Shiraz in person, I seem to have somehow paid him recently a magical visit thar elicited this email on January 7, 2024:
+Though I will never get to Iran myself, much less ever meet Shiraz in person, I seem to have somehow paid him recently a magical visit that elicited this email on January 7, 2024:

 From: Shirzad Alipour